esl/chirp_cockroach/README.md

 Due to limitation for using SharedStateBuffer page has to work in CORS, so external downloads doesn't work.
 To be able to download model from page and use whisper:

-1. Download whisper model(`https://whisper.ggerganov.com/ggml-model-whisper-base.en.bin`) and copy it to `priv/static/assets/whisper_model.bin`
+1. Download whisper model(`https://whisper.ggerganov.com/ggml-model-whisper-base.en-q5_1.bin`) and copy it to `priv/static/assets/whisper_model.bin`

-You can select different model, but adjust method `loadWhisper` in `room_live/show.html.heex`

 ## Basic setup using docker-compose